They worry the Johnson & Johnson shot isn’t enough. A new study offers answers — and questions.

 “I would still get it over not getting vaccinated, if that was the choice,” Riley, a resident of Riverside County, Calif., said in an interview with The Washington Post.
 “I just feel like, well, did I make the wrong decision?”

-Riley is among the more than 13 million Americans who have received the Johnson & Johnson vaccine, some of whom now question how well it will protect them against the delta variant.
-She and others who fret about their one dose have reasonable concerns given previous data and a rocky rollout.
-New research offers encouraging evidence about how the Johnson & Johnson vaccine stacks up against its competitors — and the delta variant, according to infectious-disease specialists.
+Riley is among the more than 13 million Americans who have received the Johnson & Johnson vaccine, some of whom now question how well it will protect them against the delta variant of the coronavirus.
+She and others who fret about their one dose have reasonable concerns, given earlier data and a rocky rollout.

+New research offers encouraging evidence about how the Johnson & Johnson vaccine stacks up against its competitors — and the delta variant — according to infectious-disease specialists.
 However, there are still lingering questions about booster shots.

 Earlier clinical trials showed the Johnson & Johnson vaccine was 66 percent effective overall in preventing moderate to severe disease four weeks after the shot, with effectiveness varying depending on location.
-Its competitors, on the other hand, recorded 90 percent-plus effectiveness against the coronavirus.
+Its competitors from Pfizer and Moderna, on the other hand, recorded 90 percent-plus effectiveness against the coronavirus.
 Anthony S. Fauci, the nation’s leading infectious-disease expert, has said all three vaccines are effective.

 Vaccine experts cautioned recipients against comparing vaccines, saying the numbers didn’t tell the full scope of what was measured, but the memory of that lower number still lingers in the minds of Johnson & Johnson vaccine recipients such as Riley.